ZDENKO KOS MSc MEc BScEcon(Hons) MBA

 Academia was Zdenko’s first passion.
 He graduated in Veterinary Science from the University of Bern and subsequently studied variously mathematics, technology, economics, business and latterly medical oncology research across Northern European universities.

-Kos served as a high-ranking officer, then as reservist, in the former Yugoslavian army, Slovenian army and Swiss army.
+Kos served as a high-ranking officer, then as reservist, in the former Yugoslavian People's Army, Slovenian Territorial Army and Swiss Territorial Army.
 He remains a senior officer for both the Slovenian and Swiss Territorial Armies.
-Active service included Kosovo, Bosnia and Libya.
+Active service included former Yugoslavia, Slovenia, Kosovo, Bosnia and Libya.

 Kos’s business career started in mid 70's early 80’s.
 As a sales executive, he worked across Europe, Asia and North America for nearly two decades starting at Adia Group Switzerland (now Nestle).
 Being an avid sportsman and accomplished windsurfer, his dream job was with Mistral, Switzerland, [2] where initially he was a sales executive for the Balkans’ countries.